vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 award _mokṣa_ to him.
 (4) If _prapatti_ were to consist in mere acceptance, it would then stand on the same footing as _upāsana_.
 There would be no difference between the _bhakta_ and the _prapanna_.
 (5) If _prapatti_ were to consist merely in being different from non-sentient things, it would be present even when the man acts against the will of God.
 This, certainly, could not be the cause of being saved or protected.
 (6) If _prapatti_ were to consist in the mere activity of the sentient being, not only upāsanas but other activities of the sentient being (like eating, breathing, etc.,) would lie the cause of salvation.
 There would then be no difference between _prapatti_ and all these activities.
 If it be said that _prapatti_ is what happens to a man of its own accord, there would then be no need for instructions (upadeśa') concerning it.
 (7) If it be said that _prapatti_ means serenity of mind without the purpose of obtaining any fruit, then it would vary with different individuals in accordance with their respective tastes.
 (8) If _prapatti_ were a mere attribute of the adhikāri (and not something to be done), the word vraja would be improper, for it lays down something to be done and there is no reference to any fruit or the desire for it (and the like).
 So it would not be proper to call _prapatti_ an attribute of the adhikārī[^112] .
 If it were possible to condemn (the performance of) _prapatti_ in these ways, although it is enjoined as something to be performed, it would be equally possible to condemn also upāsanas and the like in the same manner In that case, the attempt to distinguish _prapatti_ from upāsanas and the like (which was the reason for the argument) would fail.
 If it be said that though this _Siddhopāya_ (_Iśvara_ ) has accepted the responsibility of protecting one and is bent op granting the (desired) fruit, yet the man should consider that this acceptance is unnecessary, _prapatti_ would then be a case of meditating on what is not true (drishti _vidhi_)[^113] (and it would not lead to _mokṣa_ ).

+[^112]:
+“He who desires svarga should perform Jyotiṣṭoma".
+In this sentence, the adhikārī is seen to be one who desires a certain fruit, namely Svarga.

+[^113]:
+Drishti vidhi eg. "Imagine the mind to be Brahman and meditate on it".
+This kind of meditation would not lead to moksha.

 If it means the thought that the acceptance by _Iśvara_, too, is unnecessary, it would be opposed to the idea contained in the words of the Lord _śaraṇam vraja_ (seek me as the Saviour).